Before & After the Day

-What you should do?
+What should you do?
 Place your bouquet in a normal refrigerator, standing up in its vase if possible.
 If this is not possible, keep the bouquet in a cool room until you are ready to ship it.
 Refrigerating your flowers helps maintain coolness and moisture to prepare for the shipment.

 Don’t worry if you slightly damage the flowers, we can trim the edges.
 This is quite normal.
-Please note that Stephanotis has no stem and will dry; we can re–hydrate (if it is not crisp) or replace it.
+Please note that Stephanotis has no stem and will dry; we can rehydrate (if it is not crisp) or replace it.
 If any of your flowers are received in a condition in which they cannot be rehydrated or trimmed (moldy, loss of petals, completely dried/shriveled up, etc.) Timeless Moments can replace certain individual blooms to improve the appearance of the final arrangement.